programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 4: Dictionary Setup

 In order to extract meaningful words and patterns (phrases) from our AI licences, we need to remove noisy elements, in our case stopwords that are irrelevant to red flag terms and conditions.
-Although agreements may include more implicit undertones of risk, spaCy works through simple term and phrase matching, opposed to understanding broader language, which would requireprocessing out-of-scope for this lesson.
-Nonetheless, our extraction approach works well, due to AI licence agreements being relatively formulaic, with repeating clauses and structures.
+Although agreements may include more implicit undertones of risk, spaCy works through simple term and phrase matching, opposed to understanding broader language construction, which would require processing out-of-scope for this lesson.
+Nonetheless, this extraction approach works well, due to AI licence agreements being relatively formulaic, with repeating clauses and structures.

 The following code establishes our dictionary of terms and phrases, based on those found through the ESAC register, tool licence guidance, and in consultation with Fenlon.

-For your own purposes, you can easily delete non-relevant dictionary entries, or add to any patterns, directly within this code, however keep in mind that the current dictionary is in keeping with NLP syntax - especially bracketing and the use of commas.
+For your own purposes, you can easily delete non-relevant dictionary entries, or add to any patterns, directly within this code, however keep in mind that the current dictionary is in keeping with spaCy NLP syntax - especially the use of bracketing and commas between phrases.

-Therefore, the below provides a blank syntax scaffold to follow:
+Therefore, we begin by providing you with a blank dictionary scaffold to follow:

     name_of_dictionary = {

-In our case, the following terms and phrases are grouped into themes, which outline the main data protection issues surrounding AI licensing, which copyright librarians regularly assess.
+After naming your dictionary, we grouped phrases and patterns into set themes (e.g. privacy).
+These outline the main data protection issues surrounding AI licensing, which copyright librarians regularly assess -

     "risk or AI_theme": {